-Table 1 below lists the debt burden factors that will be monitored by the Chief Financial Officer in the case of debt to be repaid from the General Fund or other District resources.
-These factors will be compared to targeted and maximum levels for those factors.
-The targets and ceilings are intended to guide policy.
-The targets and ceilings do not mean that debt issuance is automatically approved.
+Table 1 below provides the debt burden limit that will be monitored by the Chief Financial Officer for debt that is to be repaid from the General Fund or other District resources.
+This maximum amount is intended to guide policy; it does not mean that debt issuance is automatically approved.
 On the contrary, each and every proposed debt issuance must be individually presented to and approved by the Board of Education.